MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-sql-adapter/index.md

 ## Sample adapter
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80) the Adapters Maven project.

 The Adapters Maven project includes the **JavaSQL** adapter described above.
-Also included is an SQL script in the **Utils** folder, which needs to be imported into your database to test the project.
+Also included is an SQL script in the **Utils** folder.

 ### Sample usage
+* Import the SQL script to a database.
+* Make sure that the `mobilefirst@%` user has all access permissions assigned.
-* Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
+* Use either Maven or MobileFirst Developer CLI to [build and deploy the JavaSQL adapter](../../creating-adapters/).
 * To test or debug an adapter, see the [testing and debugging adapters](../../testing-and-debugging-adapters) tutorial.